Committee on Proliferation (CP)

 The CP was created following the June 2010 committee reform, replacing the Senior Politico-Military Group on Proliferation, the Senior Defence Group on Proliferation and the Joint Committee on Proliferation.

-The CP meets in two formats: politico-military, under the chairmanship of the Assistant Secretary General for Emerging Security Challenges, and defence format, under national North-American and European co-chairmanship.
+The CP meets in two formats - politico-military and defence – both under the chairpersonship of the Assistant Secretary General for Political Affairs and Security Policy (PASP) of NATO’s International Staff.
 The Committee addresses the threats and challenges stemming from WMD proliferation, as well as the international diplomatic responses to them.
 In its defence format, it also discusses the development of military capabilities needed to discourage WMD proliferation, to deter threats and use of such weapons, and to protect NATO populations, territory and forces.
 It cooperates with other NATO bodies with competencies in the area of WMD and CBRN defence.